Tofpu/LockedDimension/README.md

 It should be able to support Spigot version, 1.8.9 and higher!

 ## Features
-**You have the ability to:**
- 1. Lock your dimension with or without a permision node.
+1. Lock your dimension with or without a permision node
- 1. Send a message to the player when they have permission, not have permission and when its locked. (succeed, denied, locked)
+1. Send a message to the player when they have permission, not have permission and when its locked (succeed, denied, locked)
- 1. Play a sound to the player when they have permission, not have permission and when its locked. (succeed, denied, locked)
+1. Play a sound to the player when they have permission, not have permission and when its locked (succeed, denied, locked)
- 1. All of the messages supports PlaceholderAPI.
+1. All of the messages supports PlaceholderAPI

 ## Commands
 1.  /lockdimension - shows all the commands - lockdimension.help